 Volume to Weight Ratio

-This is a great value for the right person.
+For the right person, this is a great value.
 It's an approachable price point for a very versatile bag.
 While it's not the best design for some applications, it's ideal for those that love being able to switch to carrying their belongings off their shoulders on the fly.
 It's also a fantastic supplemental bag for traveling.

-The Mission, our Top Pick for a Convertible Sling, is a fun bag that's easy to use and not too expensive.
+The Mission is a fun bag that's easy to use and is not too expensive.
 It's more comfortable worn as a fanny than over the shoulder, but for those that pack light and want adaptability, this functional sling is a great option.
 While it's not optimized for electronics or hyper-organization, it does accommodate small gadgets in their own protective cases and some small loose items.
 For those that carry a lot of pens, pencils, and other small items, having supplemental pouches is a good idea.
 Lightweight with a 10-liter capacity, the Mission has the best volume-to-weight ratio in our test suite, and its water-resistant material is quite durable for how light it is.
 If you're looking for a well-made bag with versatility, this is a solid one to consider.

 — Penney Garrett